valorisa/socat-1.8.0.1_for_Windows/README.md

 – make

-Download socat source from http://www.dest-unreach.org/socat/
+Please, don't forget to download socat source from http://www.dest-unreach.org/socat/

-From Cygwin 3.3.4 :
+From Cygwin 3.3.5 :
 =================

 run **Cygwin** and execute the following commands :